-Assume that the~RFM rates are not constant, but rather are RVs with some known distribution supported over~$\R_{\geq \delta}:=\{x\in\R : x\geq \delta \} $, where~$\delta>0$.
+Assume that the~RFM rates are not constant, but rather are random variables with some known distribution supported over~$\R_{\geq \delta}\ := \{x\in\R : x\geq \delta \} $, where~$\delta>0$.
 What will the statistical properties of the resulting protein production rate be?
-In the context of the spectral representation given in~\eqref{eq:bmatrox}, this amounts to the following question: given the distributions of the RVs~$\lambda_i$, what are the statistical properties of the maximal eigenvalue~$\sigma$ of the matrix~$T$?
+In the context of the spectral representation given in~\eqref{eq:bmatrox}, this amounts to the following question: given the distributions of the random variables~$\{\lambda_i\}_{i=0}^n$, what are the statistical properties of the maximal eigenvalue~$\sigma$ of the random matrix~$\s{T}_n$?

 Recall that a random variable $\s{X}$ is called \emph{essentially bounded} if there exists~$0\leq {b}<\infty$ such that~$\pr\pp{\abs{\s{X}}\leq b}=1$, and then the~$L_\infty$ norm of~$\s{X}$ is